surullabs/fault/README.md

 It also provides access to an ErrorChain class which can be used to chain errors together.
 Errors can be transparently checked for existence in a chain by calling the Contains method.

+*NOTE: The API is still not final and will be changed as better usage patterns emerge*

 ## Documentation and Examples

 Please consult the package [GoDoc](https://godoc.org/github.com/surullabs/fault)